ggandor/leap.nvim/README.md

 If the safe label set is in use, the labels will remain available during the whole time, even after entering traversal mode.

-For bidirecional and cross-window search, traversal mode is not supported.
+For cross-window search, traversal mode is not supported.

 ## Configuration